karanko/TheVoid/README.md

 ##Why

-To begin with I wanted create a client-server environment that was suitable for 'live' coding/jamming so I could make music or experiment faster and be DAW agnoistic.
+To begin with I wanted create a client-server environment that was suitable for 'live' coding/jamming so I could make music or experiment faster and be DAW agnostic.
-We now have a JavaScript MIDI sequencer outside of the browser.
+The result is a JavaScript MIDI sequencer outside of the browser.